Skip to main content

 • Optional service performed prior to July 1, 2021 (provided the member has not previously withdrawn such service or ceased making contributions to TRS while continuing working during the time period of such service)

-• Service accrual during leave--various time limits may apply in which to notify Teachers' Retirement of intent to purchase and make payment to receive proper credit for leave taken under Workers’ Compensation guidelines, when called into active, military duty (under USERRA), due to family leave (during child’s first year of life), or due to official sabbatical from an Oklahoma school (requires employer to remit contributions for full-time pay, commensurate with prior year, while member receives one-half pay during leave).
+• Service accrual during leave (various time limits may apply in which to notify Teachers' Retirement of intent to purchase and make payment to receive proper credit for leave taken under Workers’ Compensation, under USERRA for active, military duty, due to family leave (during child’s first year of life), or due to official sabbatical from an Oklahoma school (requires employer to remit contributions for full-time pay, commensurate with prior year, while member receives one-half pay during leave)).

 For more information about Service Purchases, please refer to the Member Handbook.